AlexWinder/html-backup/README.md

 > 0 4 * * * /var/backups/html/backup.sh

 This will cause the script to run every day at 04:00, from the current logged in user.
 If you wish to run as a different user then you will need to open the crontab for that particular user.
 This crontab will create a backup of the HTML content specified.

+### Extracting Backup

+If you wish to extract a particular backup you can do so with the following command:

+> tar -xvf /var/backups/html/www.example.com/www.example.com_htmlbackup-DATE-TIME.tar.gz

+You should swap in the path and filename as per your own setup.

 ## License